nightscribe/night-land-website/TO-DO-NEXT.md

 # Night Land Website

-2025-10-9
+2025-10-10

-Sharks of the Ether needs a suitable illo, proofreading, and some order made out of the footer.
+Sharks of the Ether needs proofreading.
+Also, I'm not sure about the colors for the quotes and argument yet.